frazierbaker/d3ndro/README.md

 |`d3ndro:unhighlight`|When highlighting is removed from a path to a leaf node.|src/interaction/highlight.js|
 |`d3ndro:groupHighlight`|When group highlighting is toggled on an internal (non-leaf) node.|src/interaction/highlight.js|
 |`d3ndro:scroll`|When automatic scrolling to a leaf node is invoked.|src/interaction/scroll.js|

+## Citing<a name="Citing"></a>
+If you find this useful, please consider citing the work which inspired it:

+<a href="https://doi.org/10.3390/data3010004">Baker, F.N. and Porollo, A., 2018.
+CoeViz: A Web-Based Integrative Platform for Interactive Visualization of Large Similarity and Distance Matrices.
+Data, 3(1), p.4.  https://doi.org/10.3390/data3010004</a>